Total Loss in Car Insurance: How It’s Decided and Paid

 While the exact method can vary, the decision usually comes down to a few practical factors:

-• Repair cost: the estimated cost to restore the car safely
+• Repair cost: the estimated amount needed to restore the car safely

-• Actual cash value: what the car was worth right before the loss
+• Actual cash value: what the vehicle was worth right before the loss

 • Salvage value: what the damaged vehicle may still be worth after the accident